 Out of this world culinary experiences, unbelievably intriguing attractions, and world-class museums strewn across the city, that is what you will find when you visit Jacksonville, Florida.
-This Sunshine State hotspot is known not only for its seemingly abundant historical landmarks, but also it’s modern vibrant culture!
+This Sunshine State hotspot is known not only for its seemingly abundant historical landmarks but also for it’s modern vibrant culture!

 A visit to Jacksonville can be a bit overwhelming while deciding exactly what you want to do, and what you want to see.
 That’s why we’re here, to fill you in on the Top 11 Sights to See while here, 11 of the most exciting, historic, culturally stunning, or just plain ol’ fun spots we could find in the city.